aneoconsulting/ArmoniK/test/test_plan.md

     - The tasks durations
     - The payload size
     - The result size
+- Other tests :
-    - 80k tasks, 1s per task, 1cpu per worker
+    - 80k cores for 1 million tasks, 1s per task, 1cpu per worker with 1K payload and 1k result
     - Storage( redis vs s3 )